 How to make cheese onion dip

-To make this dip, simply caramelize sliced onions in some butter and sherry.
+To make this cheese and onion dip, simply caramelize sliced onions in some butter and sherry.
 Then, top them with chopped Gruyere cheese, garlic, and thyme.
 Finally, pop it in the oven and set it to broil.
 It is the easiest appetizer but so special!

 Prep ahead tips

-I brought this appetizer to a friends house for dinner and caramelized the onions before heading over and kept them in the cast iron skillet.
-I put the cheese, garlic, and thyme in a container and simply topped the onions with them when I got there and used their broiler for a few minutes.
+Tip for bringing this to someone's house: I brought this appetizer to a friend's house for dinner and caramelized the onions before heading over and kept them in the cast iron skillet.
+I put the cheese, garlic, and thyme in a container and simply topped the onions with them when I got there and used their broiler for a few minutes to heat the dip and bread.
 Everyone loved it!

 Serving Suggestions